Networked Communication for Decentralised Agents in Mean-Field Games: Experiments

-\item \textbf{Ablation study of softmax temperature annealing scheme}.
 Figs. \ref{cluster_fixed} and \ref{agree_fixed} illustrate the effect of fixed $\{\tau_k\}_{k \in \{0,\dots,K-1\}} = 100$, where the networked architecture does not perform as well as if we use the stepped annealing scheme employed in all the other experiments and detailed in Table \ref{Hyperparameters}.
 The intuition behind the better performance achieved with the annealing scheme is as follows.
-If we begin with $\tau_k \rightarrow 0$ (such that the softmax approaches being a max function), we heavily favour the adoption of the highest rewarded policies to speed up progress in the early stages of learning.
+If we begin with small $\tau_k$ (such that the softmax approaches being a max function), we heavily favour the adoption of the highest rewarded policies to speed up progress in the early stages of learning.
 Subsequently we increase $\tau_k$ in steps, promoting greater randomness in adoption, so that as the agents come closer to equilibrium, poorer policy updates that nevertheless receive a high return (due to randomness) do not introduce too much instability to learning and prevent convergence.

-\item \textbf{Ablation study of experience replay buffer}.
-Figs. \ref{cluster_no_buffer} and \ref{agree_no_buffer} illustrate how crucial is our incorporation of the experience replay buffer.
-Without it, as in the original theoretical version of the algorithms, there is no noticeable improvement in any of the agents' returns, i.e. no noticeable learning, even after $K = 400$ iterations.
-When removing the buffer for these experiments we run the core learning section of the algorithm as in Lines \ref{begin_core_theoretical}-\ref{end_core_theoretical} of Alg. \ref{networked_algorithm}, keeping the hyperparameters the same as in our main experiments, i.e. $M_{pg} = 500$, $M_{td}=1$, etc. (see Tab. \ref{Hyperparameters}).
-These experiments are run for 5 trials rather than 10 as in all other cases, and with exploitability evaluated every 20 $k$ instead of every 2 $k$ for computational efficiency.